Universal Lesion Segmentation [ULS23 Baseline]

 Warnings

-• GC (currently) does not handle uncompressed .mha files > 4 GB, to prevent your jobs from timing out during image import you should not batch more than 100 VOI's per job.
+• GC (as of Jan.
+2024) does not handle uncompressed .mha files > 4 GB, to prevent your jobs from timing out during image import you should not batch more than 100 VOI's per job.

 Common Error Messages